What is Credit Enhancement?

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

 Senior and Subordination Tranches

 A senior or subordinated structure improves the internal creditworthiness of an organization.
 Cash flows are segregated and prioritized as senior or subordination on the basis of their seniority.
-A senior tranche would mean it has the highest seniority in the cash flow and subordinates would be lower.
+A senior tranche would mean it has the highest seniority in the cash flow, and subordinates would be lower.
 The tranche structure of senior and subordination serves as a protective layer for senior tranches.
-Senior tranches have a better rating than those insubordination.
+Senior tranches have a better rating than that insubordination.